API Reference¶

 ¶

-Asynchronously return assets to be stored in the registry after task completion.
+Asynchronously return artifacts to be stored in the registry after task completion.

 resolve